vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 #### Notable Access Control Findings

-Importantly, the Admin role across most of the Archimedes system is this [2-of-3 multisig](https://app.safe.global/home?safe=eth:0x84869Ccd623BF5Fb1d18E61A21B20d50cC786744) composed of team members.
+Importantly, the Admin role across most of the Archimedes system is this [2-of-3 multi-sig](https://app.safe.global/home?safe=eth:0x84869Ccd623BF5Fb1d18E61A21B20d50cC786744) composed of team members.
 It is responsible for minting lvUSD, and has the power to upgrade almost all contracts in the system without a timelock (with exception of the lvUSD contract).
-This is therefore a critical component of the system access control, and users should take into consideration the security of the multisig parameters and their trust in the Archimedes team before participating as an LP or LT.
+This is therefore a critical component of the system access control, and users should take into consideration the security of the multi-sig parameters and their trust in the Archimedes team before participating as an LP or LT.

 The [Timelock contract](https://etherscan.io/address/0x01D3Aa4C9a61f5fB4b3EF5aD90C0e02ccF861842) recently granted the Admin role of the lvUSD token now requires the multi-sig to delay before changing Admin, changing Minter (also the multi-sig), or changing the mint destination.
 Note that there is no timelock currently for minting lvUSD to the current mint destination (Coordinator contract).
 The Timelock currently has a minDelay of [1.2 hours](https://etherscan.io/address/0x01D3Aa4C9a61f5fB4b3EF5aD90C0e02ccF861842#readContract#F6), so users should monitor this value that it should be increased to 72 hours as specified in the Archimedes docs.